This initiative contributes to the Smart Cities Marketplace:

 The Action Clusters are run by experts that voluntarily contribute their time towards this common project.
 We will be working on the following tasks where we will need expert resources.
 Contact us if this is interesting for you.

-1. Identify and collect a complete collection of business models and finance analysis from city projects such as the ones we have already identified in the Resources section below (desk research, for example starting from H2020 SCC1 projects)
+1. Identify and collect a complete collection of business models and finance analysis from city projects such as the ones we have already identified in the Resources section below (desk research, for example starting from H2020 SCC1 projects).
+Please share with us anything which you feel we should add to the Resources section below.

 2. Assist the BM&F Action Cluster / Initiative Leadership to analyse the overlaps and distinguishing features of the findings of these studies